Bowling Green Curling Club

 1. With the recommendation (for or against) by the Board and by giving prior notice (in writing) to the members of motion to be presented at the Annual or Semi-Annual Meeting and passing same by two-thirds vote of the membership present at such Annual or Semi-Annual Meeting.

-2. By giving notice (in writing) of motion at the general meeting and passing same by a two-thirds vote at the next general meeting at which one-half of the membership is present in person.
+2. By giving notice (in writing) of motion at the general meeting and passing same by a two-thirds vote at the next general meeting at which one-half of the membership is present.

-3. By the unanimous vote at a general meeting at which one-half of the membership is present in person.
+3. By the unanimous vote at a general meeting at which one-half of the membership is present.